Phy1a/CY-BER-Path/README.md

 1. rdm  - This function generates a random integer between a minimum value and a value maximum included.

 2. `getint: - This function asks the user to enter an integer and ensures that the answer is valid. - If the user between anything other than an integer, they are prompted to try again until an entry valid be provided.

 3. "get_positive_int" : - This function asks the user to enter a strictly positive integer and ensures the validity of the response. - It uses the `getint' function to obtain the user’s input, then checks if it is strictly positive.

-4. Function `pick_min_array' : - This function randomly selects the player who will play among those who are tied. - It takes as input an array of                integers and its size, then finds the minimum value in the table. - If the minimum value is `-1', it means that no player has found solutions, and the function returns `-1`. - If several players have the same minimum value, the function randomly selects one of them.
+4. 'pick_min_array' : - This function randomly selects the player who will play among those who are tied. - It takes as input an array of integers and its size, then finds the minimum value in the table. - If the minimum value is '-1', it means that no player has found solutions, and the function returns '-1'. - If several players have the same minimum value, the function randomly selects one of them.
 - Returns the minimum value found.

 These functions are useful for generating random numbers, getting user inputs and randomly select items from a table, and they contribute to the right game operation by allowing interactions with the user and providing